 Therapy for Major Depressive Disorder

-Psychotherapy, or talk therapy, typically involves a person meeting with a therapist to identify and treat symptoms linked to depression.
-There are many types of therapy that can be used to treat MDD, but common options include Cognitive Behavioral Therapy, Interpersonal Therapy, or Acceptance and Commitment Therapy.
+Therapy for depression typically involves a person meeting one-on-one with a therapist to identify and treat symptoms linked to depression.
+There are many types of therapy that can be used to treat MDD, but common options include CBT for depression, interpersonal therapy, or acceptance and commitment therapy.
 Online and in-person therapy options each carry specific benefits and risks, but helpful therapy can occur in-person or online.

 About 40% of people with mild depression who address their symptoms quickly may see improvement in three months, while 80% will see improvement within one year.
 Many may never see a complete elimination of depressive symptoms with therapy, but therapy may still prove helpful as a way to prevent symptoms from escalating.2

 Therapy is a useful tool, and the benefits can increase with the addition of antidepressant medications to the treatment plan.
-Many medications are available for the treatment of depression, including SSRIs, SNRIs, atypical antidepressants (such as Auvelity [dextromethorphan-bupropion]), or MAOIs.5 People interested in medication for depression should always communicate with their prescriber when starting a new medication to limit adverse effects and find the best treatment options.
+Many medications are available for the treatment of depression, including SSRIs, SNRIs, atypical antidepressants, or MAOIs.5 People interested in medication for depression should always communicate with their prescriber when starting a new medication to limit adverse effects and find the best treatment options.

 Lifestyle changes are not substitutes for professional treatment, but they may support and boost the effects of therapy and medication.

-Some helpful lifestyle changes for clinical depression include:4
+Some helpful lifestyle changes for clinical depression include:6

 - Spending more time with loved ones